jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Public-Network-IP-Service-Clause.md

 ## **5. Term and Termination**

-5.1 You can use the EIP service of JD Cloud from the date of opening.
-If you release any EIP, JD Cloud will stop providing you with the EIP service.
+5.1 You can use the JD Cloud Elastic IP service from the date of enabling.
+If you release any Public IP, JD Cloud will stop providing you with the Elastic IP service.

 5.2 You shall keep your account balance sufficient to ensure the uninterrupted use of the service.
 If you have arrears, JD Cloud reserves the right to stop providing you with the service under the Service Terms.